fief-dev/docs/docs/user-journey.md

 * Their email address
 * A password
-* The custom [User Fields](./configure/user-fields.md) you configured on your workspace.
+* The custom [User Fields](./configure/user-fields.md) you configured on your instance.

 ![Registration](assets/images/auth-registration.png)